jamlib/audioc/README.md

 ## Purpose

-This program is designed to process a music collection, keeping speficied FLAC audio files while converting all other audio formats to MP3.
+This program is designed to process a music collection, keeping specified FLAC audio files while converting all other audio formats to MP3.

 Source albums have a release year or performance date.
 This date is then used